olivomarco/wp-container-apps/wordpress-setup.md

 az containerapp show --name $CONTAINERAPP --resource-group $RG_NAME --output tsv --query 'properties.configuration.ingress.fqdn'
 ```

-you will get the URL at which Wordpress is live.
-Connect to it immediately to complete your Wordpress setup.
+you will get the URL at which Wordpress is responding.
+Connect to it immediately via a browser to complete your Wordpress setup.

 ### Final Wordpress configuration steps